AwrenNuit/prime-feedback-form/README.md

 - PostgreSQL

 ## Future Plans
-I'm pretty satisfied with where this app is right now.
-However, expanding this app so an admin can set up their own survey would greatly increase its usability.
+Expanding this app so an admin can set up their own survey would greatly increase its usability.
+Finding a good word scale (instead of a number scale) could be beneficial to the user at the review stage.
+Though this app is designed with a larger screen in mind, increasing mobile-friendliness is also on the to-do list.

 Thank you to the staff and students at Prime Digital Academy for always pushing me to be a better engineer.
 If you have questions or concerns, please email awren.nuit@gmail.com